Best Credit Card Processing Companies for Small Businesses: A Guide

 Clover

-A customizable POS system, mobile card reader, and easy setup make Clover a great choice for new businesses.
+A customizable POS system, mobile card reader, and easy setup can make Clover a great choice for new businesses.
 They don’t charge based on your number of employees, so they’re great to grow with, too.

 Payment Depot

-Beyond having no cancelation or early termination fees, Payment Depot uses a membership-style pricing model and doesn’t charge markup rates or other hidden fees.
+Beyond having no cancellation or early termination fees, Payment Depot uses a membership-style pricing model and doesn’t charge markup rates or other hidden fees.
 In simple terms, you pay the same amount every month, which can be helpful if you go from low-volume to high-volume sales throughout the year.

 Payline Data